 We know, we know.
 Shopping for health insurance is the worst.
 It’s daunting.
 Confusing.
 Distressing.
 And really boring.

-But it’s pretty necessary, and the cutoff for open enrollment is just a few weeks away (December 15th if you get financially assistance and December 31st if you don’t).
+But it’s pretty necessary, and the cutoff for open enrollment is coming up fast (December 15th if you get financially assistance and December 31st if you don’t).
 In other words, it’s time.

 Ready?
 Let’s do it.

 Print this out and check those boxes ✓

 I’ve honestly assessed what healthcare services and drugs I’ll likely use for the next year.
 That is: doctor visits, generic drugs, urgent care visits, and specialist appointments.
 I now feel prepared to pick a plan that covers what I actually need, because the last thing I want is a pricey health plan with perks I’ll never use.

 [This post will help you learn which plan is right for you]